MSc in Clinical Embryology

 The MSc course is based at the Institute of Reproductive Sciences at the Oxford Business Park, with dedicated state-of-the-art teaching and research facilities.

 The course, and our teaching staff, has won a variety of teaching excellence awards.
-In 2016, our Course Director, Dr Kevin Coward, was a finalist in the Royal Society of Biology’s Higher Education Bioscience Teacher of the Year Competition, an award scheme which aims to identify the best teaching talent across the UK.
+In 2016, our Course Director, Professor Kevin Coward, was a finalist in the Royal Society of Biology’s Higher Education Bioscience Teacher of the Year Competition, an award scheme which aims to identify the best teaching talent across the UK.